 The Loyalty Lounge Mumbai T2 is a large square room with a buffet in one corner and a manned bar in another corner.
 This is a basic lounge – don’t expect power points, kids play areas and spa treatments!

-The worst thing about the lounge was the ambience - which was awful.
+The worst thing about the lounge was the ambience.
+It was awful.
 There are no windows to the outside.
 With no natural light, the lounge has horrific bright lighting.
-The lighting reminds me of the movies where the CIA interrogates a prisoner in a bright room – it’s really that bad!
-The lighting really affected my experience in the lounge, as it was late at night, and I couldn’t relax.
+The lighting reminds me of the movies where the CIA interrogates a prisoner in a bright room.
+It’s really that bad!
+The lighting really affected my experience in the lounge.
+It was late at night, and I couldn’t relax.

 While I’ve had mixed experiences at Plaza Premium Lounges, one thing they do well is that they provide well designed spaces with appropriate lighting.
 Check out this review of the Plaza Premium Lounge at Heathrow T4.